Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/diaries/the-saga-of-life/diary-cycle-3/index.md

 Some cycles already had 7 or 8 time periods filled in, others only 1 or 2.
 It made sense to me to simply rank them from high to low, starting with the cycles that were least empty or "risky".

 After writing this cycle, however, I realized most of the upcoming cycles are all about the same thing: empires, wars, great leaders, the traditional "highlights" of human history.
+(Those quotation marks doing some heavy lifting here.)

 That doesn't feel great.
 It's repetitive, it ignores many other interesting things the Saga of Life should mention, it didn't make me "excited" to write even more stories in roughly the same setting.